aussielunix/graylog2-appliance/modules/mongo/README.md

 # mongodb puppet module

-This is a module for managing a single node omngodb instance.
+This is a module for managing a single node mongodb instance.
 This ensures:

 * the 10gen apt-repo is installed
-* that the _mongodb-stab;e_ package is installed
+* that the _mongodb-stable_ package is installed
 * the _mongod_ service is always running
 * the _mongod_ service is set to auto start at boot
 * installs _/etc/mongodb.conf_